libra/website/docs/libra-protocol.md

 A Libra account is a container for Move modules and Move resources.
 It is identified by an [account address](reference/glossary.md#account-address).
 This essentially means that the state of each account is comprised of both code and data:

 * **Move modules** contain code (type and procedure declarations), but they do not contain data.
 The procedures of a module encode the rules for updating the global state of the blockchain.
 Here is an example of [a Move module](reference/glossary.md#move-module).
-* **Move resources** contain data, but no code.
+* **Move resources** contain data but no code.
 Every resource value has a type that is declared in a module published in the distributed database of the blockchain.
 Here is an example of [a Move resource](reference/glossary.md#move-resource).

 An account may contain an arbitrary number of Move resources and Move modules.